 Urinary Tract Infection Treatment Clinic in Palm Bay, FL

+UTIs mainly develop when germs reach the urinary tract through the urethra and spreads to the bladder.
 Urinary Tract Infection (UTI) can be serious if not taken seriously and can cause more issues.
-At Restore Health Urgent Care our doctors can diagnose and provide the best treatment for you.
+At Restore Health Urgent Care our team of qualified doctors can diagnose and provide the best treatment for you.
 For more information, contact us today or visit us online to book an appointment.
 We are conveniently located at 1840 Eldron Blvd SE.
 Suite 1 Palm Bay, FL 32909.

 Urinary Tract Infections